glic3rinu/passlib/docs/password_hash_api.rst

 All of the hashes supported by PassLib are implemented using classes which support an identical interface; this document describes that interface in terms of a non-existent abstract class called :class:`!PasswordHash`.
-All of the :doc:`supported password hashes <lib/passlib.hash>` expose (at a minimum) the following methods and attributes:
+All of the supported password hashes [#supported]_ expose (at a minimum) the following:

-The `required informational attributes`_
+:ref:`required-attributes`

   These consist of the attributes :attr:`~PasswordHash.name`, :attr:`~PasswordHash.setting_kwds`, and :attr:`~PasswordHash.context_kwds`.
   They permit users and applications to detect what features a specific :class:`!PasswordHash` allows and/or requires.

-The `application interface`_
+:ref:`application-methods`

   This interface consists of the :meth:`~PasswordHash.encrypt`, :meth:`~PasswordHash.identify`, and :meth:`~PasswordHash.verify` classmethods.
-  Most applications will only need to make use of these methods.
+  These are the methods most applications will need to make use of.

-The `crypt interface`_
+:ref:`crypt-methods`

   This interface consists of the :meth:`~PasswordHash.genconfig` and :meth:`~PasswordHash.genhash` classmethods.
-  This mimics the standard unix crypt interface, but is not usually needed by applications.
+  This mimics the standard unix crypt interface, and are not usually needed by applications.

-The `optional informational attributes`_
+:ref:`optional-attributes`

   These attributes provide additional information about the capabilities and limitations of certain password hash schemes.